-Southern Bank and Trust Company direct placement agreement dated April 24, 2019 for purchase of a dump truck, payable in four principal payments of \$11,476 and interest at 3.59% on the remaining principal balance.
+The Town obtained a direct placement agreement from Southern Bank and Trust Company dated April 24, 2019 for purchase of a dump truck.
+Payable in four principal payments of \$11,476 and interest at 3.59% on the remaining principal balance.
 The property is pledged as collateral for the debt while the debt is outstanding.
-Outstanding balance at year end was \$45,903.
+Outstanding balance at year end was \$22,951.
 Maturity is April 2023.

-Water Fund
+Water and Sewer Fund

 The Town obtained a direct borrowing contract from NC Clean Water State Revolving Loan Fund dated December 5, 2014 to finance the automated meter reading conversion project.
 The contract is secured with collateral of the system.
 Payments are due in 20 annual payments of \$12,718 with no interest stated.
-Balance at June 30, 2019 was \$203,502, with final payment expected May 2035.
+Balance at June 30, 2021 was \$178,066, with final payment expected May 2035.